A Graph Sufficiency Perspective for Neural Networks: Graph Variable and Anchor Points

 Next, we consider the property of each anchor points $\{\alpha_{j}, j=1,\ldots,m\}$, which are columns of $\alpha$.
 In practice, those anchor points are learned parameters from training data.
 Therefore, to ensure neural network models can preserve sufficiency, we need to investigate proper conditions on $\{\alpha_{j}\}$.

 A key result needed for Section~\ref{sec:singlelayer} and Section~\ref{sec:multilayer} is that the anchor points, if we let $m$ goes to infinite, are densely supported in the support of $X$ --- or more generally, the anchor points $\alpha^{(\ell)}$ of current layer are densely supported in the support of prior input $Z^{(\ell-1)}$.
-This can be easily proved if the anchor points are independently and identically distributed: \begin{lemma} Suppose anchor points $\{\alpha_j\}_{j=1}^m$ are drawn i.i.d. from the same distribution as $X$, with distribution $F_X$ supported on a compact subset of $\mathbb{R}^p$.
-As $m \to \infty$, the set $\{\alpha_j\}_{j=1}^m$ becomes dense in the support of $X$ with probability approaching 1. \end{lemma}
+This can be easily proved if the anchor points are independently and identically distributed:

-\begin{proof} Since $F_\alpha = F_X$, the anchor points $\{\alpha_j\}$ are drawn i.i.d. from the same distribution as $X$.
-By classical results in probability, with probability one, the empirical set $\{\alpha_j\}_{j=1}^\infty$ becomes dense in the support of $F_X$.
-This follows from the fact that i.i.d. samples eventually fall into every open set of positive measure, and the separability of compact subsets of $\mathbb{R}^p$ ensures a countable basis to cover the support. \end{proof}
+\begin{restatable}{lemma}{lemTwo} Suppose anchor points $\{\alpha_j\}_{j=1}^m$ are drawn i.i.d. from the same distribution as $X$, with distribution $F_X$ supported on a compact subset of $\mathbb{R}^p$.
+As $m \to \infty$, the set $\{\alpha_j\}_{j=1}^m$ becomes dense in the support of $X$ with probability approaching 1. \end{restatable}

-Indeed, the iid assumption of $\alpha_j$, and it sampled from $F_X$, matches with parameter initialization in neural network \cite{rahimi2007random,jacot2018ntk}, and also in high-capacity overparameterized regimes \cite{allen2019convergence,belkin2019reconciling}.
+The iid assumption of $\alpha_j$, and it sampled from $F_X$, matches with parameter initialization in neural network \cite{rahimi2007random,jacot2018ntk}, and also in high-capacity overparameterized regimes \cite{allen2019convergence,belkin2019reconciling}.